 Young people in general need to know the laws governing sex.
 While ‘sex education’ is taught in schools, it seldom engages the youth in what the law prohibits and the severe consequences.
 Certainly, young people need to know about the dangers of HIV/AIDS and other STIs.
 But many young people are also ignorant of the dangers of legal prosecution and life-changing consequences for engaging in certain activities.

-Offenders and their families need to know their rights under the law.
-Legal technicalities and associated barriers to understanding certain restrictions often lead to “technical violations” by well-meaning individuals.
-We want former offenders to understand that they did not surrender their right to human dignity and the right to pursue productive goals in life.
-Education of parents, community leaders, lawmakers, and the public on which policies work to reduce sex offenses and recidivism, and which policies do not, is vital.
-Misinformation on this topic is rampant.
-Incorrect assumptions, sensationalist media-driven hysteria, and ill-conceived public policy make our society less safe.
+We want to educate former offenders and their families on and off the registry about their rights and the law.
+Legal technicalities and associated barriers to understanding certain restrictions leads to ‘technical’ violations by well-meaning persons, and do so needlessly.
+We also want former offenders to understand that they did not give up their rights to human dignity and the right to pursue productive goals in life.